 Jim Rickards Explains Ice-Nine

-I’m going to hand you have to Jim now, so he can explain how Ice-Nine starts.
+I’m going to hand you over to Jim now, so he can explain how Ice-Nine starts.

 ‘Ice-Nine is a fine way to describe the power elite response to the next financial crisis.
 Instead of reliquefying the world, elites will freeze it.
 The system will be locked down.
 Of course, ice-nine will be described as temporary the same way President Nixon described the suspension of dollar-to-gold convertibility in 1971 as temporary.
 Gold convertibility at a fixed parity was never restored.
 The gold in Fort Knox has been frozen ever since.
 US government gold is ice-nine.